Choosing Between a Financial Advisor and a Financial Planner

-The difference matters because you might walk into an advisor’s office asking about retirement, and they’ll show you investment options.
+The difference matters because the type of professional you choose will shape the kind of guidance you receive.
+For example, you might walk into an advisor’s office asking about retirement, and they’ll show you investment options.
 Walk into a planner’s office with the same question, and they’ll ask about your Social Security strategy, healthcare costs, insurance coverage, and estate documents before even touching investments.
+Ultimately, financial planners provide broader guidance, while advisors tend to offer more focused services.

 Investment-Focused Guidance